BernardQuatermass/exim-wiki/ObtainingExim.md

 #### experimental

-The very latest Release of Exim4 is freqently available from the experimental distribution.
+The very latest Release of Exim4 is frequently available from the experimental distribution.

 ### Gentoo